Camping in North Uist

 Right in the middle of the Outer Hebrides, between Harris and Benbecula, the island of North Uist is an attractive place to set up camp while tackling the long distance Hebridean Way or island-hopping around the Hebrides.
 While here you can explore sandy beaches perfect for wind and kite-surfing -pretty lochs, fish for trout, bike around the island, or go bird watching.
 You’ll also find a welcoming small community and a surprisingly robust arts scene.
 The summer months are best for good weather, wildlife and outdoor activities, but consider spring and autumn, too.
 While there are a limited number of campsites on the island, wild camping is always a possibility throughout Scotland—as long as you adhere to the Scottish Outdoor Access Code.

-Camping in North Uist guide
+North Uist camping guide

 Where to go